micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

   - one publisher that periodically publishes
   - if Executors are running in multiple threads, publishing needs to be atomic
-- add support for handle types: client, services, guard conditions

 ### Download
-The RCLC-Executor can be downloaded from the micro-ROS GitHub [rclc repository](https://github.com/micro-ROS/rclc).
-The [rclc package](https://github.com/micro-ROS/rclc/tree/master/rclc) provides the RCLC-Executor library and the [rclc_examples package](https://github.com/micro-ROS/rclc/tree/master/rclc_examples) provides an example, how to use the LET-Executor.
+The RCLC-Executor can be downloaded from the [micro-ROS rclc repository](https://github.com/micro-ROS/rclc).
+In this repository, the [rclc package](https://github.com/micro-ROS/rclc/tree/master/rclc) provides the RCLC-Executor and the [rclc_examples package](https://github.com/micro-ROS/rclc/tree/master/rclc_examples) provides several demos.
+Further more, the rclc Executor is also available from the [ros2/rclc repository](https://github.com/ros2/rclc).